- Home

-We are required by law to contact every property in Tameside to check that the details we hold on the Elections Register are up to date.
+During Canvass, we are required by law to contact every property in Tameside to check that the details on the Elections Register are up to date.

-Depending on if we believe there have been changes to a household, properties will receive different kinds of communication from us with different response requirements.
-It is important that you check the letter or email you receive from us to be able to respond correctly.
+Depending on whether there may have been changes to a household, properties will receive different kinds of communication from us with different response requirements.
+It is important that you check the instructions on the letter or email you receive from us to be able to respond correctly.

-If a response is required and we do not receive a response from you, we will follow up by email, letter, telephone call, or a visit to your property.
-If you do not provide the requested information, you could be fined.
+We may follow up by email, letter, telephone call, or a visit to your property.
+If we require a response and you do not provide the requested information, you could be fined.

 For more information on the Annual Canvass, please visit The Electoral Commission Website.